abdou6666/ms-learning/README.md

 Use Maven to build the project.
 Make sure you are in the project root directory:

 in cmd terminal
-copy code

 mvn clean install

 in cmd terminal

-cd events
+cd events &&
 npm i

-cd elearning-app
+cd elearning-app &&
 npm i
 ## Step 3: Build Docker Images
 Build Docker images for each project in the repository.
 Navigate to each project's directory and build the Docker image: